-- Pain or discomfort in the area of the chest or back.
+- Pain in the chest or back

-- Swelling and bruising in the affected area.
+- Swelling and bruising

-- The formation of a lump over the affected rib.
+- Lump over the affected rib

-- Extreme pain and difficulty when breathing, trying to sit up, or while straining.
+- Extreme pain and difficulty when breathing

-- Painful sneezing and coughing.
+- Painful sneezing and coughing

-- Pain when moving or walking.
+- Pain when moving

-- Difficulty breathing.
+- Difficulty breathing

 Treatment for a Dislocated Rib